VzBoT3D/docs/docs/general/which-vzbot.md

+---
+title: Which VzBot do I want?
+description: A guided choice on which VzBot printer is best for you
+parent: misc-info # temporarily here to clean up the sidebar links
+---

 # Which VzBot do I want?

 There are some subtle differences between the two main printers under the VzBot umbrella.
 The Vz235 and Vz330 are both very capable printers.